epfl-ada/ada-2021-project-quotebankers/README.md

 - [ ] Add background music
 - [ ] Change initial image to image with all names
 - [x] Remove weird arrow above section "Our team"
-- [ ] Add top 10 occupations accross all genders in point 3 under WHO
+- [x] Add top 10 occupations accross all genders in point 3 under WHO
 - [ ] Do new plot of quotations per speakers using updated frame with column 'label'
+- [ ] Change tab icon